sourcegraph/handbook/content/bizops/user_definitions.md

 ### What is a retained user?

-A user is retained if they qalified as an active user (as defined above) within a measured period if they were active in both the current and previous periods.
+A user is retained if they qualified as an active user (as defined above) within both the current and previous periods.

 ## Time periods